 As we know, the Titanic broke in two, with the back of the ship rising up to stand almost perpendicular to the water.

-At this point, Joughin should have been pulled down by the force of the ship going down (some of the people in the water were pulled down this way and some of the survivors were almost pulled down this way but escaped the suction somehow).
+At this point, Joughin should have been pulled down by the force of the ship going down (some of the people in the water were pulled down this way and some of the survivors were almost pulled down this way but escaped the suction).

-He also should have suffered from the freezing shock to his system, which usually causes people to freeze or suffer a heart attack.
+He also should have suffered from the cold-shock to his system, which usually causes people to freeze or suffer a heart attack.

 But he didn't.

 Instead, he treaded water for 2 hours until daybreak (around 4:15AM; sunrise was around 5:20-5:40AM), when he spotted Collapsible B, which was upturned with 25-30 men standing on it to keep it balanced.

 This definitely should not have happened because hypothermia-induced confusion & unconsciousness occur within 15 minutes of immersion in freezing water.